Extension by Dallas Mount

-First, fed feed impacts profitability.
-Most people agree that feed, both grazed and fed, accounts for 60 percent of the annual costs of maintaining a cow.
-In my experience the more feed made up of fed feed rather than grazed feed, the larger your total feed bill will be.
-I would challenge you to spend a substantial amount of management time trying to reduce your fed feed bill.
+1. Fed feed – Most people agree that feed accounts for 60 percent of the annual costs of maintaining a cow.
+In my experience, the more of the feed is made up of fed feed rather than grazed feed, the larger your total feed bill will be.
+I would challenge you spend a substantial amount of management time trying to reduce your fed feed bill.

-Replacement costs or cow depreciation costs can be hidden costs since most ranchers don’t write a check for cow depreciation or purchase outside replacements, but even if you raise your own they make up a major expense.
-Most ranches spend $250 to $600 per cow per year on this very easily.
-Investigating ways to lower this expense by either increasing the value of cull animals, decreasing the cost of developing replacements or improving stayability can be time well spent.
+2. Replacement cost or cow depreciation costs – These can be hidden costs, since most ranchers don’t write a check for cow depreciation or purchase outside replacements, but even if you raise your own replacements, they make up a major expense.
+Most ranches can spend $150 per cow per year on this item very easily.
+Investigating ways to lower this expense by either increasing the value of cull animals or decreasing the cost of developing replacements can be time well spent.

-Rangeland productivity and harvest efficiency are other factors to consider.
-By improved grazing management, both of these can be improved, and with the current value of forage, this can reap huge financial rewards.
+3. Rangeland productivity and harvest efficiency – By improved grazing management, both of productivity and harvest efficiency of rangelands can be improved, and with the current value of forage, this can reap huge financial rewards.
 Sure, fences and stock water developments cost money, but they can often be paying investments.

-Other land business ventures can influence profitability.
-This varies greatly from one ranch to another, but it is not uncommon for a ranch to generate more income annually from non-ag uses of the land business.
+4. Other land business ventures – This varies greatly from one ranch to another, but it is not uncommon for a ranch to generate more income annually from non-ag uses of the land business.
 How are you doing about marketing and managing these income generators?

 5. Whole ranch enterprise analysis – This means taking the time to look at the long-run profitability of each major enterprise on your ranch, and perhaps making decisions to eliminate those enterprises that frequently lose money.
 A whole ranch enterprise analysis can seem like a daunting task the first few times you do it, but there are plenty of resources to help you accomplish this.
 One online guide is available at bit.ly/THmpxp.